vengi-voxel/vengi/docs/Formats.md

 * `voxformat_withtexcoords`: Export texture coordinates
 * `voxformat_transform_mesh`: Apply the keyframe transform to the mesh
 * `voxformat_marchingcubes`: Use the marching cubes algorithm to produce the mesh
+* `voxformat_createpalette`: Setting this to false will use use the palette configured by `palette` cvar and use those colors as a target.
+This is mostly useful for meshes with either texture or vertex colors or when importing rgba colors.
+This is not used for palette based formats.

 Basic voxelization is supported for ply, gltf, stl, bsp and obj files, too.
 The following [cvars](Configuration.md) can be modified here: